 Using the easy-to-navigate interface takes minutes to master.
 You can check site volumes in seconds—and then track changes over time with our reports and timeline features.

 Similarly, volume measurements are quick and simple to complete.
 With additional calculators, you can take the guesswork out of tonnage measurements.
-You can easily see and measure how much dirt has been moved, so you can quickly understand the numbers of how much of a particular job has been completed and how much still needs to be done.
+You can easily see and measure how much dirt has been moved on your construction site, so you can quickly understand the numbers of how much of a particular job has been completed and how much still needs to be done.

-While we’ll be talking more in-depth about safety later, it’s important to note that drone mapping enables you to monitor haul roads more closely.
+While we’ll be talking more about safety later, it’s important to note that drone mapping makes haul road monitoring easy.
 With frequent surveys and easy grade checks, you can keep track of performance and change roads for optimal fuel burn, as needed.

 Monitor design conformance and avoid rework

 Of course, knowing how you’re faring against design is the main goal.
 The Propeller Platform allows for uploads of design surfaces and linework.
 This gives you an overlay on the 3D site survey, which instantly highlights how you’re progressing and if your work is to specification.
-It takes the guesswork and abstraction out of the process, and lets you have a visual conversation with your team or your boss.
+It takes the guesswork and abstraction out of the process, letting you have a visual conversation with ease.

 With more frequent productivity and progress tracking, you can spot problems before they become expensive.
 Think of it as the difference between planning ahead and simply reacting.